Lightnet/baregunjsui/docs/javascript.md

 # Javascript

 # Information:
- By using pure javascript in some way.
+ By using javascript in some way develop a simple peer to peer database.
 The babeljs build help reduce some develop time that depend how well it code for this project.